electrikmilk/cherrilang.org/language/vcards.md

 You can easily create a VCard menu using the built-in action `makeVCard()`.

 ```
-makeVCard(string title, string subtitle, string ?imagePath)
+makeVCard(text title, text subtitle, text ?imagePath)
 ```

 This generates a VCard using your parameters at compile time, inserting the title as the name, the subtitle as the org/company, and base 64 encodes at compile time the image at the path specified as the photo.

 Since this happens at compile time, the image path must be available at compile time.
-No variables are allowed unless they evaluate to a string literal.
+No variables are allowed unless they evaluate to a text literal.
 The image argument is optional.

 The example below uses this built-in action to make a VCard menu: